-A visit to this award-winning hotel is unforgettable any time of year, but guests can enjoy some extra spoils in February.
+A visit to the award-winning Le Bristol Paris hotel is unforgettable any time of year.

 It was that passion that got us talking, as I hovered in the foyer far longer than necessary after checkout.
-I was loathe to leave, still fascinated by everything and everyone at one of the few establishments that can claim the distinction of being a Parisian Palace Hotel — an honour bestowed again for another five years by the tourism ministry of the French government in recognition of their facilities, client service and accessibility.
+I was loathe to leave, still fascinated by everything and everyone at one of the few establishments that can claim the distinction of being a Parisian Palace Hotel.
+This honour is bestowed by the tourism ministry of the French government in recognition of their facilities, client service and accessibility.

 The award-winning hotel’s prestigious address on the rue de Faubourg Saint-Honoré near the Elysée Palace attracts an “esteemed clientele looking for quiet and discretion”.
-Among its many unforgettable attractions are a beautiful indoor garden seldom seen in the inner city, the Spa Le Bristol by La Prairie (considered one of the best in the world) as well as the gastronomic creations presented by triple Michelin-starred chef Éric Fréchon at the Epicure restaurant and 114 Faubourg, a brasserie de luxe with a single Michelin star.
+Among its many unforgettable attractions are a beautiful indoor garden seldom seen in the inner city, The Spa Le Bristol by La Prairie (considered one of the best in the world), and the gastronomic creations presented by triple Michelin-starred chef Éric Fréchon at the Epicure restaurant and 114 Faubourg, a brasserie de luxe with a single Michelin star.

-The sensory experience continues with Le Bristol Paris’s collaboration with the nearby Le Grand Musée du Parfum, which opened in December at the former headquarters of the House of Christian Lacroix, so that after learning more about the history and science of making perfume guests can return to the hotel’s Café Antonia for the Perfumes of Tea ritual.
+The sensory experience continues with Le Bristol Paris’s collaboration with the nearby Le Grand Musée du Parfum, at the former headquarters of the House of Christian Lacroix.
+After learning more about the history and science of making perfume, guests can return to the hotel’s Café Antonia for the Perfumes of Tea ritual.
 Instead of simply ordering tea off the menu, they are invited to make their selection by smelling the tea leaves.

 For more information, visit lebristolparis.com.